Duncan Robinson

 Robinson led the Big Ten Conference in three-point shooting percentage (.450) from the beginning of conference play in December 2015 until early February 2016.
-In his three-year career at Michigan, he was a member of tournament champions in 2017 and 2018.
+In his three-year career at Michigan, he was a member of conference tournament champions in 2017 and 2018.
 Robinson was the 2018 Big Ten Conference Sixth Man of the Year.
-He was part of the 2017–18 team that lost to Villanova in the championship game of the 2018 NCAA Division I men's basketball tournament.

-After going undrafted in the 2018 NBA draft, Robinson signed with the Heat.
-He reached the 2020 NBA Finals with the team.
-Robinson has set numerous 3-point shot records during his tenure with the Heat.
+After going undrafted in the 2018 NBA draft, Robinson signed with the Miami Heat.
+Robinson set numerous three-point shot records during his tenure with the Heat and helped Miami reach the NBA Finals in 2020 and 2023.
+He is the only player from Williams College to ever play in the NBA.

 Early life

 Born April 22, 1994, in York, Maine, Robinson is the son of Elisabeth and Jeffrey Robinson and the youngest of their three children (after sister Marta and brother Eli).
 He is part Hawaiian on his mother's side.
-Robinson grew up in the town of New Castle, New Hampshire, where his Maude H. Trefethen Elementary School 6th grade graduating class was composed of just four students.
+Robinson grew up in the town of New Castle, New Hampshire (population 1,000), where his Maude H. Trefethen Elementary School 6th grade graduating class was composed of just four students.